Slaver Caverns outside of Kirkwall

 Fenris placed his fingers over Kaiden’s mouth, embarrassed by his continued solicitude.
 “I’m not made of glass.”

 Kaiden looked away.
 “I didn’t mean-”

-"I know, amans, and that is why I want to do this."
-He drew Kaiden's gaze back to him.
-"Take me.
-I am yours."
+“I know, amatus, and that is why I want to do this.”
+He drew Kaiden’s gaze back to him.
+“Take me.
+I am yours.”

 He pinned the half-elf against the wall with his body, tore through clothing that cost more than he was worth to find smooth perfect skin unmarred by slavery.
 This magister's son was his.
-He ran his teeth over that perfect neck to a subtly pointed ear, looked into dark brown eyes as the boy smiled back at him and said his name “Leto...”
-He saw nothing but his master, felt nothing but the need to obey, but then for just a moment he saw dark brown eyes wide with terror when he activated the lyrium...
+He ran his teeth over that perfect neck to a subtly pointed ear, looked into dark brown eyes as the boy smiled back at him.
+Then he saw nothing but his master, felt nothing but the need to obey, but for just a moment he saw dark brown eyes wide with terror as he activated the lyrium...

 Kaiden's breathing had slowed and his body had relaxed into sleep.
-Never before had Fenris ever had a lover fall asleep next to him.
-Not that he would give Danarius or any of his acquaintances such a generous title.
+Never before had Fenris had a lover fall asleep beside him, not that he would give Danarius nor any of his acquaintances such a generous title.
 He’d been thrown from the room like so much trash once they were done with him.
 But now he lay with his back against Kaiden and the man’s arms wrapped around him.
 It was strange, possessive in a way that Fenris had never experienced.
-He felt protected, cherished even.

 He wanted to join the mage in sleep but a growing anxiety prevented him from doing so, like the feeling he’d had when he knew the slavers were closing in on him.
 He moved to disentangle himself from the comfortable embrace and Kaiden shifted in his sleep to lie on his back.
 Fenris brushed a strand of red hair from his face.
 Maker, the man was beautiful.
 This sickness was only going to get worse.
 Already he hated the thought of life without Kaiden.
 And then there were those memories…